The average lifespan of 10 common home features—and what it costs to renovate them - Magnolia State Live

 – Lifespan: 50 years

-The cost and effort of repairing or changing out shower enclosures vary greatly, depending on whether you’re looking to install something as minimal as a new shower door or to make larger changes, like adding a tub or changing the size of the shower.
-Other factors, like whether you’re using a prefabricated shower or doing a custom job, can also affect material and labor costs.
+The cost and effort of repairing or replacing shower enclosures vary greatly, depending on whether you’re making a minimal change, like installing a new shower door, or larger changes, like adding a tub or changing the size of the shower.
+The cost of the parts and labor costs will depend on whether you’re using prefabricated or custom materials.

-While replacing a shower can be costly, it does not need to be done frequently—most showers have a five-decade lifespan, although some people opt to change things sooner because of changing trends or surface-level wear.
-Some common shower issues, like a leaky faucet or poor draining, can sometimes be fixed fairly easily by replacing a showerhead or using a plumber’s snake tool to clear a clogged drain.
+While replacing a shower can be costly, it’s an upgrade that can last—most showers have a five-decade lifespan, although some people opt to change things sooner because of changing trends or surface-level wear.
+Some common shower issues, like a leaky faucet or poor draining, can be fixed fairly easily by replacing a showerhead or using a plumber’s snake tool to clear a clogged drain.

 Canva